simonelnahas/elixir-getting-started/README.md

-# Setting up Nix with Fish shell for Elixir Repo
+# Setting up Nix with Fish shell for LFE Repo

 Nix is a package manager for declaring shell packages that should be used for each project.
 Nix will install the right packages to run a project automatically.